Athirty4: Notable works

 An Oxford McDonald's fast food franchise attracted the attention of Athirty4 in 2018.
 He applied a large satirical graphic on the front window of a shop next to the McDonald's on Cornmarket Street in the centre of Oxford.
 The window graphic comprised imagery that criticised McDonald's for using unsustainable palm oil in its food.

 In October 2019, a series of plaster of Paris light switches appeared in Oxford.
-There was speculation as to what the artwork meant, as there was no explanation accompanying the light switches.
+There was speculation what the artwork meant, as there was no explanation accompanying the light switches.

 The Coronavirus gave Athirty4 the opportunity to create a number of artworks relating to the subject.
-One in particular saw him produce a collection of handcrafted kites, which he placed in dozens of trees on Stapleton Road, opposite the Jenner Institute, where the Oxford AstraZeneca Covid 19 vaccine was being created.
+One of them saw him produce a collection of handcrafted kites, which he placed in dozens of trees on Stapleton Road, opposite the Jenner Institute, where the Oxford AstraZeneca Covid 19 vaccine was being created.
 Each kite carried a note on the end of their tale, which stated, "The Covid-19 vaccine is a gust of hope that will help to free us from the trees."
-Athirty4 also created an installation outside a Boots the chemist shop; mocking people who were panic buying toilet rolls.
+Athirty4 also created an installation outside a Boots the chemist shop, mocking people who were panic buying toilet rolls.

-An environmental theme also popped up in one of Athirty4's works, with a project called 'Vocal Gnomes', comprising hand-made garden gnomes, each one carrying an environment message on a placard.
-The gnomes were left in privately owned front gardens, where the owners had concreted over their lawns in order to provide space for their cars.In November 2021, he initiated a project called BlackThursday21, which was a direct criticism of Black Friday.
-His project saw him hang dozens of black canvases, with humorous statements embossed on them, in public places in Banbury, Littlemore, Abingdon, Cowley and Kidlington (the first letters of each place name spelling the word 'BLACK'), aimed to inspire other artists to create artworks to give away for free.
+An environmental theme also popped up in one of Athirty4's works, with a project called 'Vocal Gnomes', comprising hand-made garden gnomes, each one carrying an environmental message on a placard.
+The gnomes were left in privately owned front gardens, where the owners had concreted over their lawns in order to provide space for their cars.

+In November 2021, he initiated a project called BlackThursday21, which was a direct criticism of Black Friday.
+His project saw him hang dozens of black canvases with humorous statements embossed on them in public places in Banbury, Littlemore, Abingdon, Cowley and Kidlington (the first letters of each place name spelling the word 'BLACK').
+The artist was aiming to inspire other artists to create artworks to give away for free.
 "The antithesis of Black Friday," Athirty4 stated.